WyattCast44/intro-to-programming/README.md

+# SWDV 600 - Intro to Programming

+This repository is my code for my Intro To Programming class (SWDV 600).

 # Disclaimer

-These problems are posted as is, with no guarantees, to include no guarantee of correctness.
+This code is posted as is, with no guarantees, warranties, or other assurance that the code is correct.

-# License
+## License

 You may use the contents of this repository for studying/practice only.
 No other uses are authorized, to include using code verbatim in any academic assignment.